Check (film): Production

 The film was officially announced on 23 June 2019.
 Although principal photography began in early 2020, filming was paused due to COVID-19 lockdown in India.
 Filming was resumed in October 2020.
 The film's title was announced on 1 October 2020.

 Soundtrack

 This film's soundtrack is composed by Kalyani Malik, marking his second collaboration with Yeleti after Aithe (2003).

 The film's only song is "Ninnu Chudakunda Undalekapothunnanu", sung by Haricharan and Shakthisree Gopalan.

 Release

 Check was released theatrically on 26 February 2021.
-It is later released in Streaming media via Sun NXT on 14 May 2021.
+It was later released in Streaming media via Sun NXT on 14 May 2021.

-The film's Hindi dubbed version was premiered on Sony Max on 9 January 2022 and available on SonyLIV later released on YouTube by Aditya Movies on 25 January 2022.
+The film's Hindi dubbed version premiered on Sony Max on 9 January 2022 and was available on SonyLIV later released on YouTube by Aditya Movies on 25 January 2022.

 Reception

 Critical reception

 Check opened to mixed reviews.
 The Times of India critic Neeshita Nyayapati rated the film 2.5/5 and wrote, "Check has the potential to be an engaging prison drama but falters in portions it’s supposed to excel in."
 Hemanth Kumar in his review for Firstpost says, "For all the drama director Chandrasekhar Yeleti tries to create, the proceedings aren’t engaging enough and the protagonist's journey is lacklustre at best."

 Sangeetha Devi of The Hindu opined that "Check might be one of Chandra Sekhar Yeleti’s weakest films."
 She felt that the narrative seemed shaky, and the story arc seemed predictable.
 On the technical aspects, Devi added that "Rahul Srivastav’s cinematography, Kalyani Malik’s background score, and the production design work well for the film."
 The Indian Express journalist Gabbeta Ranjith Kumar stated, "Despite its novel idea and some good performances, Nithiin-starrer starts resembling The Shawshank Redemption as it inches closer to the climax."